DS-160 Form: What It Is, Application, Fees and More!

 • Digital photo: According to the Department of State, you can submit your digital passport-style photo during the application process.
 (You can review the complete list of photo requirements in advance.)

-The DS-160 fee is $160, which covers the cost to submit your DS-160 F-1 visa application to the US government.
+The fees for DS-160 form is $185, which covers the cost of submitting your DS-160 application to the US government.
 This fee is separate from the $350 SEVIS I-901 fee that you pay to the Student and Exchange Visitor Program.
-The good news is that you do not have to pay for your visa interview — the next step after submitting your DS-160.
-That cost is covered in the $160 you will pay with your DS-160 application for your F-1 visa.
+The good news is that you do not have to pay for your visa interview — the next step after submitting your DS-160 form.
+That cost is covered in the $185 you will pay with your DS-160 application for your F-1 visa.

-Once you see the confirmation page with the barcode after you submit your application, you have completed the DS-160 part of the visa application process.
-You will need to print out the screen with your completed DS-160 barcode.
+Once you submit your DS-160 application online, you will need to print out the screen with your completed DS-160 barcode.
 Take the printed barcode with you to your visa application interview appointment.

 Remember, while you have completed the DS-160 portion of the visa application process, you still have to pass the in-person interview at your local embassy or consulate.
 Make sure to schedule your F-1 visa interview as soon as possible, as delays can last weeks.